-9 Easy Tips to Help You Start Decluttering When Overwhelmed
+10 Easy Tips to Help You Start Decluttering When You’re Totally Overwhelmed

-Nowadays, my family knows that if they leave something on the counter for longer that a few days, there’s a good chance it’ll get re-homed (i.e. donated or thrown away).
+Nowadays, I’m a habitual and constant declutterer, which is much better than the binge-style decluttering I had done in the past.
+It took some time to get here, but now my family knows that if they leave something on the counter for longer that a few days, there’s a good chance it’ll get re-homed (i.e. donated or thrown away).
 I’m always re-evaluating our stuff: getting rid of what we don’t need, donating old toys, or tossing broken items.

 This “maintenance mode” is necessary so I don’t wind up back in a pile of overwhelming clutter, but to get here, you first need to get rid of all your excess stuff.

-If you’re feeling paralyzed by the big job in front of you, or by the decisions over what to keep and what to ross, here are my best tips for decluttering when overwhelmed.
-These are things I’ve learned from doing my own decluttering, and listening to way too many organizing podcast episodes.
-Yep, there are organizing podcasts (more in tip 4!).
+If you’re feeling paralyzed by the big job in front of you, or by the decisions over what to keep and what to ross, here are all of the most effective tips that I learned for decluttering when I was overwhelmed.
+These are things I’ve learned from doing my own decluttering, and, like I said listening to way too many organizing podcast episodes.
+More on those in tip 4!

 1. Start small

-The number one way to begin decluttering when overwhelmed is to start small.
+The number one way to begin decluttering when you’re overwhelmed is to start small.
 Come to terms with the fact that you’re not going to declutter your entire home in one day, and commit to small, sustained progress instead.
-It might take you weeks, months even, to declutter your entire space, but by making a small amount of progress over time, you’ll get to where you want to be.
+It’s like of like losing weight, or starting a business, or any other goal you have.
+It might take you weeks, months even, to declutter your entire space, but by making a small amount of progress over time, you’ll eventually get to where you want to be.

 2. Just start

-If you don’t know where to start the decluttering process, you’re probably overthinking your strategy.
-You don’t have to pick the perfect room or have a defined decluttering strategy.
+If you can’t seem to start the decluttering process, you might be overthinking your strategy.
+You don’t have to pick the perfect room or have a defined decluttering strategy (though that can help!).
 Pick any place, and just start.
 Open the drawer in front of you, or the closet in the room you’re standing in, and start there.

 If you don’t have hours to dedicate to decluttering, work with what time you do have.
 Dedicate 15 minutes, or an hour, or whatever time you have, to going through one or two areas of your home.